 While the focus of the holiday season shouldn’t be on gift-giving it is still a big part of our celebrations.
 Trouble is all those new toys bring a lot of stuff into our homes and don’t necessarily give more happiness.
 Is there another way to show our love?
-Here’s a list of experience gift ideas for kids.
+Here’s a list of experience gifts for kids.
 Instead of gathering dust, these gifts will become treasured memories.

-What are the best experience gifts?
+What are the best experience gifts for kids?

 - Monthly Treat Club